 The said lands when vested in His Majesty as aforesaid shall forthwith be added to and become part of reserve and thereafter the said reserve shall be appointed a public cemetery under and for the purposes of the Cemeteries Act 1897, and shall be placed under the control of the Shire of Northam as the Trustee thereof.

 [Section 3 amended by No. 14 of 1996 s.4.]

-The Schedule
+Schedule — Cemetery land

+[s.
+2]

+[Heading amended by No. 19 of 2010 s.
+4.]